Good Debt Versus Bad Debt

 -Debt that increases the total cost of items by two to three times the original value, when you consider the interest charged over time.

 -Debt that charges compounded interest.
 This means the interest is charged on the outstanding balance, not just the original principal.
-Therefore, you end up paying interest on interest and principle, and interest on the previous interest and principle.
+Therefore, you end up paying interest on interest and principal, and interest on the previous interest and principle.

 -The worst part is because most of these goods and services decrease in value over time, many of them you may not even own by the time you are finished paying for them.